katelyndiaz/ggRtsy/README.md

 The `ggArtsyR()` package works with `ggplot2()` to add an additional color palette to the user’s repertoire.
 This is the `goghColors` dataset, which contains the RGB and hex codes of colors picked from Van Gogh paintings.
+It has been broken down into an easy-to-use color palette based on Van Gogh’s most famous paintings, in the `gogh_palettes_pop` list.

+#### Functions within the package:

 It also has a function that work alongside `ggplot2()` to create more interesting data visualizations and add contextual information to the user’s plots.

-This main function is `RectangleFiller()`, which divides data visualizations into a specified number of colored quadrants based on the number of input colors, improving the readability of graphs.
+-   `RectangleFiller()` - divides data visualizations into a specified number of colored quadrants based on the number of input colors, improving the readability of graphs.

+-   `scale_color_gogh()` - used to color the point/lines of your ggplot

+-   `scale_fill_gogh()` - used to fill the inner color/bars of your
+    ggplot

 ### Usage example